 Cats in the City was started by animal lovers Shawn and Daniel Lioy-Ryan, a social worker and neuroscientist.
 Both specialized in animal behavior.
 Shawn trained with domestic cats for animal assisted therapy while working with folks facing end-of-life.
 Daniel studied animal behavior while earning his PhD from OHSU.
-Together they launched Cats in the City in Portland, Oregon nearly ten years ago with a focus on cat-only services like cat boarding, sitting, and grooming.
+Together they launched Cats in the City in Portland, Oregon in 2008 with a focus on cat-only services like cat boarding, sitting, and grooming.
 Their idea was to give cats the comfort of a home setting, not a crate or kennel.

 Shawn and Daniel’s model for Cats in the City was simple, “We created the services that we wanted for our own cats,” says Daniel.